 Occupational Science (MAP)

-Our program continues the occupation-based focus began in a comprehensive OTA program, and includes three OT specific content courses that will be taught by masters-trained and/or doctoral-trained occupational therapists.
-These foundational courses are supported by an array of holistic courses in psychology, anatomy and biological sciences, nutrition, wellness, informatics, statistics and communications.
+Our program focuses on the occupation based approach used in occupational therapy practice.
+It includes three occupational therapy specific content courses that will be taught by occupational therapists.
+These foundational courses are supported by an array of holistic courses in psychology, anatomy & biological sciences, nutrition, wellness, informatics, statistics and communications.

 Occupational Science Major (30 semester hours for major)